sukykaur/AzureGDPR/DWoverview.md

 - Customers are responsible for conducting appropriate security and compliance assessments of any solution built using this architecture, as requirements may vary based on the specifics of each customer's implementation.

 ## Architecture Diagram and Components
+This solution provides a data warehouse reference architecture which implements a high-performance and secure cloud data warehouse.
+There are two separate data tiers in this architecture: one where data is imported, stored, and staged within a clustered SQL environment, and another for the Azure SQL Data Warehouse where the data is loaded using an ETL tool (e.g. [PolyBase](https://docs.microsoft.com/en-us/azure/sql-data-warehouse/load-data-from-azure-blob-storage-using-polybase) T-SQL queries) for processing.
+Once data is stored in Azure SQL Data Warehouse, analytics can run at a massive scale.

+Microsoft Azure offers a variety of reporting and analytics services for the customer.
+This solution includes SQL Server Reporting Services (SSRS) for quick creation of reports from the Azure SQL Data Warehouse.
+All SQL traffic is encrypted with SSL through the inclusion of self-signed certificates.
+As a best practice, Azure recommends the use of a trusted certificate authority for enhanced security.

+Data in the Azure SQL Data Warehouse is stored in relational tables with columnar storage, a format that significantly reduces the data storage costs while improving query performance.
+Depending on usage requirements, Azure SQL Data Warehouse compute resources can be scaled up or down or shut off completely if there are no active processes requiring compute resources.

+A SQL load balancer manages SQL traffic, ensuring high performance.
+All virtual machines in this reference architecture deploy in an availability set with SQL Server instances configured in an AlwaysOn availability group for high-availability and disaster-recovery capabilities.

+This data warehouse reference architecture also includes an Active Directory (AD) tier for management of resources within the architecture.
+The Active Directory subnet enables easy adoption under a larger AD forest structure, allowing for continuous operation of the environment even when access to the larger forest is unavailable.
+All virtual machines are domain-joined to the Active Directory tier and use Active Directory group policies to enforce security and compliance configurations at the operating system level.

+A virtual machine serves as a management bastion host, providing a secure connection for administrators to access deployed resources.
+The data loads into the staging area through this management bastion host. **Azure recommends configuring a VPN or Azure ExpressRoute connection for management and data import into the reference architecture subnet.**

 This solution uses the following Azure services.
 Details of the deployment architecture are in the [Deployment Architecture](#deployment-architecture) section.

 - Azure Virtual Machines